Me, Myself & I (G-Eazy and Bebe Rexha song): Music video

 The song's music video premiered on October 29, 2015, on G-Eazy's Vevo account on YouTube.
-Since its release, the video has received over 565 million views.
+Since its release, the video has received over 615 million views.
 Directed by Taj Stan's Berry, the video surrounds the scene of G-Eazy's birthday, where he is forced to reconcile with his anxieties and the man in the mirror.
 Bebe Rexha is shown singing throughout the music video.

 Live performances

 G-Eazy and Bebe Rexha have performed the song at Jimmy Kimmel Live on December 3, 2015, at Tonight Show with Jimmy Fallon on January 25, 2016 and at the 2016 iHeartRadio Music Awards on April 3, 2016.

 On August 28, 2016, singer Britney Spears performed the song with G-Eazy at the 2016 MTV Video Music Awards, along with their song "Make Me".
 The mashup with Spears was also performed at the iHeartRadio Music Festival 2016 in Las Vegas on September 25, 2016, and live at her Las Vegas residency concert, Britney: Piece of Me, on October 21, 2016.

 The song is also featured on the soundtrack to the basketball video game, NBA 2K17.
+It is also one of two menu songs featured in its standalone demo, NBA 2K17: The Prelude.